 How do you ensure that tasks and assessments are perceived by students in the same way you intend them to be perceived?

-I am currently using eye-tracking to measure L2 sentence processing before and after participants are exposed to a particular pedagogical intervention: Processing Instruction.
-With the contemporary nature of this online measurement, I am still creating and pre-testing materials.
-Once I have my materials ready, I will be in need of participants!
-Please contact me via the form below if you are interested in participating.
+I am currently using eye-tracking to measure second language processing.
+If you would like to get involved, please contact me via the form below.
 Please include your native language and any second languages that you have, including how long you have been studying these languages.

 n.b.
 The eye-tracking lab is situated at the University of Greenwich in London.